Nickel Free Dental Crowns, Ceramic Dental Crowns: A Blend of Beauty and Durability

 Although your crown is temporary, you’ll need to take special care of it to ensure your tooth doesn’t become exposed or infected.
 Here are some tips on how to do that.

-Avoid Sticky Foods – Sticky and chewy foods can shift the crown or pull it off the tooth.
-Avoiding gum, caramel, or other sugary, sticky foods will help keep your crown safe.
+Avoid Sticky Foods – Sticky and chewy foods can shift the crown or pull it off of the tooth.
+Avoiding gum, caramel, or other sugary, sticky foods will help keep your crown intact and safe.

 Use The Other Side of Your Mouth – The best way to ensure you don’t damage or move your crown is to chew with the opposite side of your mouth.
 This will be temporary and will only need to be done until you get your permanent crown placed.

-Floss Carefully – When flossing around the crown, be sure to avoid pulling the crown up off the tooth.
-Focus on flossing downward, or avoid flossing that area until you receive your permanent crown.
-If you have questions, give us a call and we’ll be happy to talk with you about the process.
+Floss Carefully – When flossing around the crown, be sure to avoid pulling the crown up and off of the tooth.
+Focus on flossing downward or avoid flossing that area completely until you receive your permanent crown.
+If you have questions, give us a call.
+We would be happy to talk you through the process.

 Caring for a Permanent Crown

 Although we call crowns “permanent,” they aren’t meant to be permanent.
 We simply call them that to separate them from your “temporary” crown.
 However, your crown can easily last upwards of ten years, if it’s cared for properly.
 If you do have concerns, your dentist in Lincoln, NE can help answer any questions.

 Brush and Floss Every Day – You should be brushing your teeth twice a day and flossing once per day.
 This will maintain your crown’s appearance and durability as well as help keep it free from developing excess bacteria.